Part One – Privilege and Insecurity

 This pattern of dis-information became a model for the years to come, all the way up to the fake news and alternative facts of our current times, and it meshed with a national character that has always welcomed it.
 In their guts, White people have always known the truth.
 But the mythology (or if you prefer, the propaganda) of innocence has generally overcome the wisdom of the body, because part of this mythology has always been about hatred of the body.
 So I’d like to ask: Did the South actually win the Civil War?

-Of course, the South lost the actual war, slavery ended and the Union was saved.
-Of course, black people have theoretically equal rights and are better off economically.
-Of course, we’ve had a black president for over six years.
+Of course, the Confederacy lost the actual war.
+Legalized slavery ended and the Union was saved.
+Of course, black people have equal rights and are better off economically.
+Why, we even had a black president.

 Now let’s talk about reality.
-To do so, we have to consider the South’s political objectives at the start of the Civil War:
+To do so, let’s consider the South’s objectives at the start of the Civil War:

 1 – Preservation of slavery

-5 – Low tariffs on foreign manufactured goods
+6 – Free trade, or low tariffs on foreign manufactured goods

 All African Americans know that their rights and freedoms have been gained and then reversed before, and that this can happen again.

 Clearly, the Southern oligarchs were determined to preserve and expand slavery.
 It was enshrined into the very first article of the Confederate Constitution, and all the insurrectionary states listed it as their first reason for rebelling.
 For its impact on our 21st century, however, we really need to understand what motivated poor whites, perhaps a third of the South’s population.
 Keri Leigh Merritt writes,